Velez Malaga discover best things to see and do

 Ferias and fiestas

-• La Semana Santa de Velez Malaga (to be experienced once!).
+• Velez Malaga Holy Week (to be experienced once!).
 This is the most important week of the year and the city shows its fervour in celebrating Holy Week.

 velez malaga escultura semana santa